 In a state known for its great outdoors, sometimes you don’t need manufactured slides and swings to create a great place to play.
 Duluth’s Hartley Park is a destination for nature lovers of all ages, and its natural playscape is filled with nature-made structures like stumps for leaping, logs for balancing, and sand for digging holes all the way to China.

-About 30 minutes south of St. Paul in Farmington, the nature play area at Whitetail Woods Regional Park allows children of all ages to build dams and forts, climb and balance on boulders and logs, and splash in water and mud puddles (with a restroom nearby to wash off before getting back in the car).
+About 30 minutes south of St. Paul in Farmington, the nature play area at Whitetail Woods Regional Park allows kids of all ages to build dams and forts, climb and balance on boulders and logs, and splash in water and mud puddles (with a restroom nearby to wash off before getting back in the car).

 For the preschool and younger set, the play yard at the Minnesota Landscape Arboretum in Chaska is divided into three zones by age and features sand and water play areas, hopping stumps, a tree swing and a stage for dramatic play.
 Arboretum admission is $15 for adults and free for youth 15 and under.